ElectricMolasses/hello-world/readme.txt

 Hello.
-I am a shitty test file.
+I am a test file.
 Don't read anymore, thank you.

+This is another line.